leovonwyss/dotnetcore-serverless-sample/Cdk/README.md

-# Welcome to your CDK C# project!

-This is a blank project for C# development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

-It uses the [.NET Core CLI](https://docs.microsoft.com/dotnet/articles/core/) to compile and execute your project.
+# Serverless asp.net core on AWS Lambda: CDK project for deployment

+This simple CDK project shows how to deploy an asp.net core web site as an AWS Lambda function using CDK.

 ## Useful commands

-* `dotnet build src` compile this app
+* `dotnet build` compile this app
 * `cdk deploy`       deploy this stack to your default AWS account/region
-* `cdk diff`         compare deployed stack with current state
-* `cdk synth`        emits the synthesized CloudFormation template
+* `cdk destroy`      destroys the generated stack